SangHoonChung/ECEN766Project/README.md

 * **Training and evaluation scripts:** Support for GPU-accelerated training, dropout regularization, and batch normalization.
 * **Documentation for reproducibility:** Detailed guides to replicate experiments.

-### Dataset
+### 🗂️ Dataset: METABRIC
-This study utilizes the **METABRIC** (Molecular Taxonomy of Breast Cancer International Consortium) dataset, a large-scale breast cancer cohort.
+The model is trained and evaluated using the **Molecular Taxonomy of Breast Cancer International Consortium (METABRIC)** dataset.
-* **Features:** Illumina microarray-based mRNA expression profiles for approximately 20,000 genes per patient.
+* **Patients:** 1,980 (after matching and processing)
+* **Features:** Top 3,000 most variable gene-expression features (from an original ~20,385)
-* **Outcomes:** Overall survival time (in months) and vital status.
+* **Outcomes:** Overall survival time (months) and censoring status (Death=1, Censored=0)
+* **Splitting:** Stratified 70% / 15% / 15% (Train / Validation / Test)

-**Note:** Due to dataset size constraints, large-scale data (e.g., METABRIC gene-expression data) will be hosted via Zenodo, and the corresponding link will be provided.
+**Note: Due to dataset size and access constraints, the raw METABRIC gene-expression data is not directly included in this repository.
+Please refer to the documentation for data access instructions.**

-### Methodology
+### 🧠 Methodology & Architectures

-We evaluate three survival modeling approaches:
-1.  **Linear Baseline (Cox PH):** A standard Cox proportional hazards model where gene-expression features are directly used as covariates.
+Our pipeline evaluates standard baselines and proposes three attention-based architectures to solve the "black box" problem:

+1. **Cox PH Baseline:** Traditional linear model with L2 regularization to handle high-dimensional ($p \gg n$) data.
-2.  **Nonlinear Baseline (DeepSurv):** A multi-layer perceptron (MLP) replacing the linear predictor, optimized using the negative Cox partial likelihood.
+2. **DeepSurv Baseline:** Standard neural network optimized via the Cox partial log-likelihood.
-3.  **Proposed Model (Attention-DeepSurv):** Incorporates a feature-level attention module prior to the survival network to assign adaptive importance weights to gene-expression features.
+3. **Feature-Wise Self-Attention DeepSurv:** Attempted to use standard query-key-value self-attention.
+However, computing a $3000 \times 3000$ attention matrix caused Out-of-Memory (OOM) failures, proving unscalable for high-dimensional tabular omics data.
+4. **Gated Attention DeepSurv:** Resolves the OOM issue by learning a single, patient-specific continuous gate value per gene ($g_i \in [0,1]$).
+The input is reweighted ($x' = g \odot x$) before being passed to the DeepSurv MLP.
+5. **Residual Gated Attention DeepSurv:** To combat the validation instability and overfitting observed in the Gated Attention model, this architecture introduces a residual skip connection.
+It fuses a gated branch with a residual branch, allowing the original gene signals to pass forward and stabilizing the training process.

 ### Evaluation & Interpretability
 * **Predictive Performance:** Evaluated using the concordance index (C-index).